nlovell/diy-audio/cables.md

 **_Where do you buy your materials?_**
 Wherever possible, I use UK and European suppliers and brands - however this isn't always possible, thanks to obscure connectors that are an absolute pain to get in the UK (4.4mm is one such example).

+**_What payment methods do you accept?_**
+Primarily, I use PayPal - however, I'm willing to make custom listings on eBay for that peace of mind.
+Unfortunately, eBay do charge fees to use, so this fee will be added onto the agreed price.
+Usually this is 10% of the total cost, which is why I don't like using eBay as it artificially inflates the cost of my products.

 ## Contact